avlec/see/README.md

 ### Meeting Minutes

-1. Final Weeks Meeting 1 (26th March 2019, Agenda: Figuring out where we at (Juan, Misha, Alec), Highlight: Added CI tools)
+1. Final Weeks Meeting 1 (26th March 2019 2:30 - 3:20, Agenda: Figuring out where we at (Juan, Misha, Alec), Highlight: Added CI tools)
     - We currently lack any CI tools in our pipeline, we haven't transitioned to Gitlab.
 [We added Travis CI to github (see Issue 1)]
-    -
+    - Fear that our scope has shifted without realizing it.
+[Need to discuss in a larger group the goal of the project (see Issue 4)]
+    - There's currently a lack of solid group meetings [Also needs to be discussed and figuring out a solid]

 ---